 While HVAC can be physically difficult, it can also be very satisfying.
 As a technician you should be able to:

 - Work in uncomfortable settings, such as small or dirty spaces.

 - Work in hot or cold areas because equipment is typically outdoors.

 - Work evenings, weekends and overtime during peak demand.

-One of the most common misconceptions about HVAC is that it’s a blue-collar career.
-It requires a certain skill set, extensive training and ongoing certification.
+One of the most typical misconceptions about HVAC is that it’s a blue-collar career.
+It requires a distinct skill set, extensive instruction and ongoing certification.

 - Avoid working at a desk or in an office.

 - Have job security knowing your position can’t be outsourced.

 - Be your own boss and have your own profitable business.

 To become an HVAC technician, you should have a high school diploma or GED, in addition to comprehensive training.
 Other more specialized (and higher paying) HVAC jobs typically need extra education or qualifications.